octobiwancatnobi/squirrel-u/1_SquirrelU/3_ContributeViaIDE/1_ContributeViaIntelliJ/index.md

 ## Create a Pull Request

-Creating a Pull Request is outlined in the Quick Start Guide (**Submit Cube U Content for Approval**).
+Creating a Pull Request is outlined in the Quick Start Guide (**Submit Squirrel U Content for Approval**).
 After you have pushed all of the changes you would like included in your Pull Request, you can complete these steps to request that your changes be merged.